remotestorage/chef/cookbooks/php/README.md

 ### `php_pear`

 [PEAR](http://pear.php.net/) is a framework and distribution system for reusable PHP components.
 [PECL](http://pecl.php.net/) is a repository for PHP Extensions.
 PECL contains C extensions for compiling into PHP.
 As C programs, PECL extensions run more efficiently than PEAR packages.
 PEARs and PECLs use the same packaging and distribution system.
-As such this LWRP is clever enough to abstract away the small differences and can be used for managing either.
-This LWRP also creates the proper module .ini file for each PECL extension at the correct location for each supported platform.
+As such this resource is clever enough to abstract away the small differences and can be used for managing either.
+This resource also creates the proper module .ini file for each PECL extension at the correct location for each supported platform.

 #### Actions

 - `:install`: Install a pear package - if version is provided, install that specific version
 - `:upgrade`: Upgrade a pear package - if version is provided, upgrade to that specific version
 - `:remove`: Remove a pear package
-- `:purge`: Purge a pear package (this usually entails removing configuration files as well as the package itself).
-With pear packages this behaves the same as `:remove`
+- `:reinstall`: Force install of the package even if the same version is already installed.
+Note: This will converge on every Chef run and is probably not what you want.
+- `:purge`: An alias for remove as the two behave the same in pear

-#### Attribute Parameters
+#### Properties

 - `package_name`: name attribute.
 The name of the pear package to install
 - version: the version of the pear package to install/upgrade.
 If no version is given latest is assumed.